-2. Consider what Sunday to Sunday could add up to over a year.
+2. Consider what daily engagement could add up to over a year.
 While most ministries probably need to operate on a week to week basis, the communications and/or marketing role has a unique opportunity to drive the larger story that?s being told and experienced by your church.
 If you run on a traditional ministry year cycle, questions you might ask to determine the larger story include:

 - What do we want to have accomplished by the end of this ministry year?

 - How could we plan out the year in a way that intentionally moves toward the goal and creates a sense of momentum throughout the year?